cvasquez/inboxcreatures/README.md

-# inboxcreatures
+# Inbox Creatures
-The source for Inbox Creatures, a virtual bet for email.
+The source for Inbox Creatures, a virtual pet for email.

+aweber.design/inboxpal